rafaelfcads/result-tools/README.md

 // ==> Result.Ok('Voiding the try/catch need')
 ```

-**`.chain`** should be used to execute async operations where this one will be receiving the lasts operations results like arguments to generate a new result.

 **`.chainSync`** should be used to execute sync operations where this one will be receiving the lasts operations results like arguments to generate a new result.